adamsilver/fdpb/10-a-really-long-form.md

 This pattern is applicable in other situations too.
 For example, if an underaged person is trying to buy cinema tickets for an adult-only showing, they should know that they may need to prove their age before entering the cinema.

 Some services are more complicated and can depend on the individual's circumstances.
-For example, the Passport[^] service (shown below), needs to ask a series of questions to determines someone eligibility to apply for a passport.
+For example, the Renew Your Passport[^] service (shown below), needs to ask a series of questions to determines someone eligibility to apply for a passport.

 ![Passport question flow](./images/10/passport-questions.png)